-Default investment fund: If you do not select a Fund, or a combination of Funds, or the Lifestages Auto option, your contributions will be invested in the Lifestages Income Fund.
+Default investment option: If you do not select a Fund, or a combination of Funds, your contributions will be invested into the Lifestages Auto option.

 Annual rebalancing: We will rebalance your investments annually on or about 15 August to restore your investment mix back to the investment proportions of the Lifestages Auto age investment profile or self-select proportions you have nominated (unless we notify you otherwise).